mangrovedao/mangrove.js/packages/template-bot/README.md

 - copy this folder to a sibling folder and rename it to match the bot you are writing.
 - Update the `package.json` file - at least the description
 - The `src` folder includes extremely minimal code for an `index.ts` file (startup code), and a `TemplateBot.ts` file with a `TemplateBot` class.
 Update those as needed.
+- Add the new bot to the CI build (with tests as needed).
 - Update this `README.md` file - include at least the following sections, and search for `template-bot` and update accordingly for your bot.

 # Installation